 - After cooking, allow the catfish to cool completely.

-- Freeze the catfish filets completely on a lined sheet pan.
+- Freeze the catfish fillets completely on a lined sheet pan.

-- Transfer the filets to a freezer-safe container and keep them frozen for up to 3 months.
+- Transfer the fillets to a freezer-safe container and keep them frozen for up to 3 months.

 - Thaw before reheating the catfish or reheat from frozen as instructed above adding 3 to 5 minutes to account for its frozen state.